-Chickenpox disease up to the age of eight is associated with a reduction in the risk of asthma by 88%, allergic rhinoconjunctivitis by 84%, atopic dermatitis by 43%, and allergic sensitization by 89%.
+Varicella at the age under 8 years is associated with the decrease in the risk of asthma by 88%, allergic rhinoconjunctivitis by 84%, atopic dermatitis by 43%, allergic sensitization by 89%.

 In those who have been sick with varicella, the level of IgE (antibodies responsible for allergic reactions) remains low for more than 10 years after the disease.

 9% of children in USA suffer from asthma, and 17% suffer from atopic dermatitis.

 Varicella in childhood is associated with a 45% decrease in the risk of atopic dermatitis, and 96% for severe atopic dermatitis.

 Children, who suffered from atopic dermatitis despite having had varicella in childhood, see a doctor for dermatitis 83% less.

 Varicella vaccine, despite it being a live one, does not provide protection from asthma or allergies.